nchristie/general_notes/kubernetes.md

 ## What is Kubernetes?
-Open-source container-orchestration system for automating application deployment, scaling, and management
+Open-source container-orchestration system for automating application deployment, scaling, and management.
+The abstractions in Kubernetes allow you to deploy containerized applications to a cluster without tying them specifically to individual machines.

 ## Links
 - https://en.wikipedia.org/wiki/Kubernetes